-The ethics of publishing articles in El-Mujtama: Jurnal Pengabdian Masyarakat refers to the Regulation of the Head of the Indonesian Institute of Sciences (LIPI) Number 4 of 2014 concerning the Code of Ethics for Scientific Publications.
-Publication ethics are applied to maintain the quality and credibility of the journal's scientific publications.
+The ethics of publishing articles in Da'watuna: Journal of Communication and Islamic Broadcasting refers to the Regulation of the Head of the Indonesian Institute of Sciences (LIPI) Number 4 of 2014 concerning the Code of Ethics for Scientific Publications.

-El-Mujtama's editor is responsible for deciding which submitted articles should be published.
-The validation of the work and its importance to researchers and readers should always drive this decision.
-Editors may be guided by the policies of the journal's editorial board and constrained by applicable legal provisions, such as defamation, copyright infringement and plagiarism.
-Editors may confer with other editors or peer partners in making these decisions.
+The editor of Da'watuna is responsible for deciding which submitted articles should be published.
+The validation of the work and its importance to researchers and readers should always drive such decisions.
+Editors may be guided by the discretion of the journal's editorial board and constrained by applicable legal provisions, such as defamation, copyright infringement and plagiarism.
+Editors may consult with other editors or review partners in making this decision.

 Aspects of Justice

-Editors any times evaluate the text for the intellectual content of the authors regardless of the authors' race, gender, sexual orientation, religious beliefs, ethnicity, nationality, or political views.
+The editors evaluate manuscripts at all times for the intellectual content of the authors regardless of the race, gender, sexual orientation, religious beliefs, ethnicity, nationality, or political views of the authors.

-Editors and any editorial staff must not disclose any information about submitted articles to anyone other than authors, reviewers, potential reviewers, other appropriate editors, and publishers.
+The editor and any editorial staff must not disclose any information about the submitted manuscript to anyone other than the authors, reviewers, prospective reviewers, other appropriate editorial boards, and publishers, as appropriate.

-Material not published in a proposed article may not be used in the editor's own research without the written consent of the author.
+Unpublished material in a submitted manuscript may not be used in the editor's own research without the written consent of the author.

 Contribution to Editorial Decisions

-Peer-Reviewers assist editors in making editorial decisions and can assist writers in improving the quality of articles through editors.
+Bestari partners assist editors in making editorial decisions and can assist authors in improving the quality of manuscripts through editors.

-Any selected reviewers who feel they do not meet the requirements / interest to review the articles or do not have enough time to review must immediately notify the editor and withdraw from the review process.
+Any selected reviewer who feels unqualified/interested in reviewing the manuscript or does not have sufficient time to review must immediately notify the editor and withdraw from the review process.

-Any articles received for review must be treated as confidential documents.
+Any manuscript accepted for review must be treated as a confidential document.
 Manuscripts must not be shared or discussed with others unless authorized by the editor.

-Reviews must be conducted objectively.
-Personal criticism from the author is not permitted.
+Review must be done objectively.
+Personal criticism of the author is inappropriate to convey.
 Reviewers must state their views clearly with supporting arguments.

-Reviewers should identify relevant published works that have not been cited by the authors.
-Statements that previously reported observations, derivations, or arguments must be accompanied by relevant citations.
-Reviews should also state to the editor if there is any substantial similarity or overlap between the articles under consideration and any other articles published.
+Reviewers must identify relevant published works that have not been cited by the authors.
+Statements that observations, derivations, or arguments have been previously reported must be accompanied by relevant citations.
+The reviewer must also state to the editor if there are substantial similarities or overlaps between the manuscript under consideration and any other published articles.

 Disclosure and Conflict of Interest

 Information or ideas obtained in the review process must be kept confidential and not used for personal gain.
-Reviewers should reject articles in which they have a conflict of interest because of competition, collaboration, or other relationships or connections with any of the authors, companies, or institutions associated with the reviewed articles.
+Reviewers must reject manuscripts where they have a conflict of interest due to competition, collaboration, or other relationships and connections with any of the authors, companies, or institutions associated with the manuscript.

-The author (of the original research report) must present an accurate report of the work performed as well as an objective discussion of the significance of the research.
-The underlying data must be accurately included in the articles.
-An article must contain sufficient detail and references to allow others to imitate the work.
-Reports of fraud or intentionally providing inaccurate information are unethical and unacceptable behavior.
+Authors of the original research report must present an accurate account of the work done as well as an objective discussion of the significance of the research.
+The underlying data must be accurately included in the manuscript.
+A manuscript should contain sufficient detail and references to allow others to copy the work.
+Reporting fraud or providing information that is inaccurate is unethical and unacceptable.

 Data Access and Retention

-Authors are required to provide original data related to the manuscript for editorial, and must be prepared to provide public access to such data (consistent with ALPSP-STM Data and Database Statements), if possible, and should in any case save such data after publication.
+Authors are required to provide raw data associated with the manuscript for editorial, and should be prepared to provide public access to such data (consistent with the ALPSP-STM Data Statement and Database), if possible, and should in any case retain such data after publication.

 Originality and Plagiarism

-Authors must ensure that they have written completely original works, and if the authors have used the works and/or words of others so those have been appropriately cited.
+Authors must ensure that they have written a completely original work, and if the author has used the work and/or words of others, then this has been appropriately cited.

 Multiple, Redundant and Concurrent Publications

-Authors may not publish articles describing the essence of the same research in more than one journal or major publication.
-Submitting the same article for more than one journal at the same time is an unethical and unacceptable publishing behavior.
+An author may not publish a manuscript describing the essence of the same research in more than one journal or major publication.
+Submission of the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.

-Proper recognition of the work of others must always be given.
-Authors must cite publications that have been influential in determining the work they report on
+Proper acknowledgment of the work of others should always be given.
+Authors should cite publications that have been influential in determining the work they report on.

-Authors should be limited to those who have made a significant contribution to the conception, design, implementation, or interpretation of the reported research.
-Everyone who has made a significant contribution must be registered as a co-author.
-Other people or parties who have participated in certain substantive aspects of the research project, they must be recognized or registered as contributors.
-The correspondence author must ensure that all suitable authors are listed in the articles and that there are no non-conformists, and that all authors have viewed and approved the final version of the paper and have agreed to submission for publication.
+Authors should be limited to those who have made a significant contribution to the conception, design, conduct, or interpretation of the reported research.
+Everyone who has made a significant contribution must be listed as a co-author.